AKSTAT/Forecasting-Toyota-s-Equity-Share-Price-with-LSTM-A-Deep-Learning-Approach/README.md

 * ✅ **Model Architecture:** Stacked LSTM layers with dropout to prevent overfitting.
 * ✅ **Optimizer & Loss:** Uses `Nadam` optimizer and `mean_squared_error` loss function for robust regression.

----

 ### 📊 website link - https://www.akstats.in/2025/07/forecasting-toyotas-equity-share-price.html

----
 ## 🗃️ Data Source

 * Historical stock price data is retrieved using [Yahoo Finance](https://finance.yahoo.com/).

----
 ## 📄 License

 This project is licensed under the **MIT License** — see the [LICENSE](./LICENSE) file for details.
-Feel free to use, share, or adapt the code for your own forecasting tasks.
+Feel free to use, share, or adapt the code for your forecasting tasks.
----

-## 🙌 Contributing

-Pull requests, issues, and suggestions are welcome!
-If you spot a bug or want to improve the model, please open an issue or submit a PR.
----

-## 📬 Contact

-If you’d like to extend this project — for example, deploy it with Streamlit, experiment with hyperparameter tuning, or adapt it for other stocks.
----